In this FDD Talk post, you’ll learn the following:

 - Outlets at the End of the Year: 45

-- This Item contains Gross Sales information about franchisee-owned Black Bear Diner restaurants for the year ended December 31, 2018.
+- This Item contains Gross Sales information about franchisee-owned Black Bear Diner restaurants for the fiscal year ended on December 25, 2019 and represents a 52-week year.

 - In determining Gross Sales, the franchisor does not include sales tax collected from customers, discounts deducted from the prices charged, and/or amounts reported for employees’ meals.

-- The franchisor has only included franchisee-owned Black Bear Diner restaurants in operation for one year or longer that have provided it with the necessary data as of the effective date of the 2019 Franchise Disclosure Document, in providing these calculations.
+- In compiling the chart below, the franchisor has only included traditional franchisee-owned Black Bear Diner restaurants in operation for one year or longer as of December 25, 2019 that have provided it with the necessary data as of the effective date of the 2020 Franchise Disclosure Document.

 - The information has not been audited or reviewed by an independent certified public accountant; it is derived from unaudited financial reports submitted by franchisees as part of the franchisor’s reporting requirements.